owenschu7/sudo_bet_online/README.md

 # Architecture Overview
 The project is split into two primary components
-- The Server: Written in C++, handling all socket connections, threading for multiple tables, and the core game logic.
+- The Server: Written in C++, handling all socket connections, multiple tables, and the core game logic.
 It acts as the single source of truth to prevent client-side manipulation.
-- The (Client): A powerful C++ application that establishes a TCP connection to the server, renders the game state using SFML/ImGui, and handles user input to send back across the network.
+- The Client: A powerful C++ application that establishes a TCP connection to the server, renders the game state using SFML/ImGui, and handles user input to send and recieve across the network.

 # Prerequisites